sumanjs/suman/examples/90-roadmap.md

     * suman.groups.js will allow the user to define groups of tests that are to run together; this will basically override any behavior given by suman.order.js.

+5. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for randomization of test order.

+6. Allow for the user to make hooks (before/afterEach, etc) run completely in parallel as well.